solid-contrib/solid-node-client/README.md

       fallback : 'node-fetch',          // all other fetches }})
 ```
-Users may specify 'solid-client-authn-node' as the https fetcher and may also spcify a handler for mem as 'solid-rest-mem' (this means that mem://foo/bar/ is an in-memory simulated container accessible as a serverless pod).
+Users may specify 'solid-client-authn-node' as the https fetcher when they need to login to ESS.

 Users may also specify any of the fetchers as objects that they have imported and instantiated.
 So if you have a new auth package you could do this:
 ```javascript